cohen-tal/Flappy-Bird-A.I/README.md

 ## Overview
 The game features an AI-controlled bird that learns to navigate through obstacles using a neural network and a genetic algorithm.

-The first time a population of 500 randomly created birds start playing the game, once they all die the best bird is chosen and "bred" passing down the best "genes" for the next generation:
+The first population generated consists of 500 randomly created birds that start playing the game, once they all die the best bird is chosen and "bred" passing down the best "genes" for the next generation:

 ![FirstGen](https://github.com/cohen-tal/Flappy-Bird-A.I/assets/157098453/7bc7f142-57c0-450c-a1cc-26a155abdbbe)